The paleo diet is also known as the Paleolithic diet or the caveman diet.

 Use plenty of butter with this meal, chicken breast on its own is too dry.

 This was a sample paleo diet menu, but it is possible to eat an endless variety of meals on the paleo diet.
+It just takes a little imagination and experimentation!

 For those who are healthy, active and don’t need to lose weight, then a lot of paleo gurus recommend some safe starches like white rice, potatoes, and sweet potatoes, as well as full-fat dairy.